-1 This section applies to KVN format only.

-2 A graphical representation of the KVN NHM structure is presented in Annex I.

-3.1.1 The NHM shall consist of digital data represented as ASCII text lines (see reference [4]) in KVN format (Keyword = Value Notation).

-3.1.2 The lines constituting an NHM shall be represented as a combination of:

-- a) a Header Section (see section 3.2); - b) a Metadata Section (data about data) (see section 3.3); and - c) a Data Section (navigation data represented as 'Navigation-Hardware Data Records') (see section 3.4).

-3.1.3 Optional comments may appear in specified locations in the Header, Metadata, and Data Sections (see section 05.6).

-3.1.4 Each NHM shall have one Header Section, one Metadata Section, and one Data Section.

-3.1.5 Any NHM shall contain Hardware Data for a single spacecraft.

-3.1.6 The NHM shall be easily readable by both humans and computers.
-It shall be easily readable by both humans and computers.

-3.1.7 It shall be possible to exchange an NHM either as a real-time stream or as a file.

-3.1.8 The NHM file naming scheme should be agreed to on a case-by-case basis between the participating agencies, typically specified in an ICD.
-In general, the file name syntax and length should not violate computer constraints for those computing environments in use by Member Agencies for processing tracking data.

-3.1.9 The method of exchanging NHMs should be decided on a case-by-case basis by the participating agencies and documented in an ICD.
+- 1 This section applies to KVN format only. - 2 A graphical representation of the KVN NHM structure is presented in Annex I. - 3.1.1 The NHM shall consist of digital data represented as ASCII text lines (see reference [4]) in KVN format (Keyword = Value Notation). - 3.1.2 The lines constituting an NHM shall be represented as a combination of: - a) a Header Section (see section 3.2); - b) a Metadata Section (data about data) (see section 3.3); and - c) a Data Section (navigation data represented as 'Hardware Data Records') (see section 3.4). - 3.1.3 Optional comments may appear in specified locations in the Header, Metadata, and Data Sections (see section 0). - 3.1.4 Each NHM shall have one Header Section, one Metadata Section, and one Data Section. - 3.1.5 Any NHM shall contain Hardware Data for a single spacecraft. - 3.1.6 The NHM shall be readable by both humans and computers. - 3.1.7 It shall be possible to exchange an NHM either as a real-time stream or as a file. - 3.1.8 The NHM file naming scheme should be agreed to on a case-by-case basis between the participating agencies, typically specified in an ICD. - 3.1.9 The method of exchanging NHMs should be decided on a case-by-case basis by the participating agencies and documented in an ICD.
 The exchange method shall not constrain the data content.